Q: I go to buy eggs at the supermarket and am overwhelmed by the terms on labels—antibiotic-free, natural, organic, free-range. Which should I choose?

 My quick-and-dirty advice is this: in the most ideal scenario, you’d buy your eggs straight from a local farmer whom you’ve verified is organic (either certified or simply doesn’t use pesticides on his or her land) and raises chickens outside, rotating them to graze on pasture, with indoor access when they need it.
 These happy chickens will lay the most nutritious eggs.
 (If you’ve ever seen the deep, orangey yolks, you get it.)

 Of course, you may not have access to these.
-At the supermarket, your best bet is eggs that are stamped with both the USDA Organic and Animal Welfare Approved seals (more on those, below).
+At the supermarket, your best bet is eggs that are stamped with both USDA Organic and a seal related to animal welfare—either Animal Welfare Approved or Certified Humane (more on those, below).

 Or, consult this exhaustive guide from the Cornucopia Institute and choose the brand your store carries that has the highest rating (they’ve done the homework for you).